|Elevation:||1,580 m (5,183 ft)||Prominence:||842 m|

 |Google Earth:||kml||Other names:|

-Lokon is a twin volcano with the adjacent Empung and is located close to the pleasantly cool town of Tomohon, which is surrounded by agricultural land.
+Lokon is a very active twin volcano with the adjacent Empung and is located close to the pleasantly cool town of Tomohon, which is surrounded by agricultural land.
 All recent eruptions have originated from the Tompaluan crater which lies in the saddle between the two peaks – when most people say they climbed Lokon they mean they visited the crater and most guides will think you only want to go to the crater.
+If you are flying in or out of Manado airport in clear weather you are in with a chance of an excellent view of Lokon, Tompaluan crater and the old Empung crater from above.

 There is actually a Volcanological Centre in Tomohon where you can find out information about the activity of volcanoes in the area and obtain an English speaking guide – several guides have quite good knowledge about the history and geology of the area.
-However, all the guesthouses and hotels will also be able to provide a guide too.
-A good thing about the hike to Lokon is that it starts from wherever you chose to stay in Tomohon.
+However, all the guesthouses and hotels can usually provide a guide too.
+A good thing about the hike to Lokon is that it starts from wherever you chose to stay in Tomohon (the town is at around 800m above sea level).
 You begin by wandering along pleasant country lanes with good views of Lokon, before you have to pass by a small stone quarry and start the climb up to the crater.
+An early morning hike is the best way to have a good chance of panoramic views so – if possible – set out no later than 5am.

-The route is along a (usually) dry river bed that is actually an old lave flow; this can be quite slippery because it is so smooth.
-It takes 2 to 3 hours to reach the crater lake from Tomohon.
-Most people stop at the crater rarely go to the summit, for a very good reason.
-The steeps slopes of the dome shaped Lokon mountain quickly become dominated by 8 ft tall grasses that are razor-sharp.
+The route is along a (usually) dry river bed that is actually an old lava flow; this can be quite slippery because it is so smooth.
+From the stone quarry it takes just 60-90 minutes to reach the crater rim (1,130m).
+The overgrown Empung lies to the right and has a deep, vegetated crater well worth inspecting on its own right.
+On the left is the true summit of Lokon (1,580m).
+Most people actually stop at the crater and rarely go to the summit, for a very good reason.
+The steep slopes of the dome shaped Lokon mountain quickly become dominated by 8 ft tall grasses that are razor-sharp.
 You really need to wear some gardening gloves and long trousers.
 If possible, you should also bring a machete to hack away the worst of the grasses that will be encroaching on the narrow path.
-The true summit on the relatively flat top is hard to find because of the grasses, but a trail is identifiable that winds through to a high point.
+The true summit on the relatively flat top is hard to find because of the grasses, but a trail is identifiable that winds through to a high point crowned with a tall cement trig pillar (probably of Dutch origin).

-Warning: there is another overgrown crater near the summit of Lokon, avoid this area and skirt around it to the left to reach the summit area.
-There is no view from the summit unless you cut away at the grass; the best views of Tomohon, the crater and the Bunaken islands can be achieved only part of the way up the slopes of Lokon.
-Return the same way you came.
+Warning: there is another overgrown mini-crater near the summit of Lokon, avoid this area and skirt around it to the left to reach the summit area.
+There is also a very deep hole right next to the summit pillar itself.
+Great views of Tomohon, the crater, Gunung Klabat and the Bunaken islands (including the steep, extinct volcano cone of Manado Tua) can be achieved part of the way up the slopes of Lokon, but even better is the panorama if you stand on top of the summit pillar itself.
+From the atop the pillar you can see smoking Soputan volcano in clear weather conditions and sometimes the islands further north of Manado including Tagulandang.

 |Permits||Not required but take a photocopy of your passport photo page just incase.|